 - Ontario Reptile and Amphibian Atlas: Submit your sightings of snakes, turtles, salamanders, frogs and lizards.

 - Backyard Surveys: Do you hear frogs calling in a nearby wetland or see salamanders and their vernal pool habitats in your woodlot?
-Learn how you can help track these species and their habitats throughout the province, and citizen science projects throughout Ontario.
+Learn how you can help track these species and their habitats throughout the province.